 This internship is designed to provide qualified students an opportunity to explore an on-site professional communication experience early in their college careers.
 The student works under the supervision of both a site evaluator, who is required to submit a final evaluation of the intern's performance, and a member of the faculty.
-The student is required to submit a final written paper and a final oral report to the faculty.
+The student is required to submit a final written paper and a final oral report to the faculty member.
 Graded Pass/Fail.
-Offered fall, spring and summer.
-Prerequisites: Pre-internship seminar, permission of the faculty sponsor and department chair.
+Perequisites: pre-internship seminar, permission of the faculty sponsor and department chair